3 Things You Should Know About Sleep Training & Your Baby’s Health

 Cleveland Clinic states in a 2021 article, “There has been ample long-term research studying sleep training, and there is no evidence that sleep training is physically or psychologically damaging to babies and children.
 In fact, it’s been known to improve parental mood, improves an infant’s sleep quality and increases the secure attachment between babies and their caregivers.
 As long as your baby is old enough and is in a safe environment, sleep training (no matter which method you choose) is perfectly safe and healthy.”

 Night wakings, short naps, and early rising may have negative effects on a child’s health.
 The difference in stress caused by sleep training and stress caused by sleep deprivation is that sleep training is short term– only present for a week or two while parents are teaching their children.
 However, sleep deprivation effects may be long term and can continue to follow children into adolescence and even adulthood.
 A 2017 Harvard study found that children who did not receive enough sleep exhibited reduced neurobehavioral function by the time they were 7 years old.
-Elsie Taveras, a pediatrics professor at Harvard Medical School and the chief of general pediatrics at Massachusetts General Hospital notes, “Levels during infancy often predict levels at later ages, supporting the importance of promoting a good quantity and quality of sleep from the youngest ages.”
-Children’s Hospital Colorado explains that insufficient sleep may cause decreased brain development, learning problems, more frequent negative emotions, weight management problems, growth issues and more frequent illnesses.
+Elsie Taveras, a pediatrics professor at Harvard Medical School and the chief of general pediatrics notes, “Levels during infancy often predict levels at later ages, supporting the importance of promoting a good quantity and quality of sleep from the youngest ages.”
+Insufficient sleep may cause decreased brain development, learning problems, more frequent negative emotions, weight management problems, growth issues and more frequent illnesses.

 3. You can still be a responsive parents and support your baby’s and your own sleep